ehs5/crmscript_fetcher/readme.md

 # CRMScript Fetcher

-CRMScript Fetcher is a GUI tool that can download CRMScripts from your SuperOffice installations, and create the scripts as files within a folder structure on your local PC.
+CRMScript Fetcher is a GUI tool that can download CRMScripts and other data from your SuperOffice installations, and create the data as files within a folder structure on your local PC.
  ![alt text](https://repository-images.githubusercontent.com/463300828/47a6dff7-5790-4a8a-982e-48a918f0a431)

 ## About

-CRMScript Fetcher is useful for downloading your current scripts into a local repository, which you then may use for pushing into Github/Gitlab etc. with your preferred git client.
+CRMScript Fetcher is useful for downloading your current scripts and other data such as screens and scheduled tasks into a local repository, which you then may use for pushing into Github/Gitlab etc. with your preferred git client.

-When fetching, it will create the following two folders inside your chosen directory:
+When fetching, it will create the following folders inside your chosen directory:
 - Scripts
 - Triggers
+- Screens
+- ScreenChoosers
+- Scheduled tasks
+- Tables

-Inside these folders, all scripts/triggers will be created as files with a .crmscript file extension.
+Inside these folders, scripts will be created as files with a .crmscript file extension.
+Metadata will be created as .json files.

-For Scripts, it will also recreate the exact same folder structure as the one you have in SuperOffice.
+CRMScript Fetcher aims to recreate the same folder structure as you see in SuperOffice, as much as possible.

 ## Important to know

 The software is provided "as is" without warranty of any kind.
 All responsibility of the usage of CRMSCript Fetcher lies on you.

-> :warning: **When fetching, all files and folders within the "Scripts" and "Triggers" folders WILL be
+> :warning: **When fetching, all files and folders within the
+> "Scripts", "Triggers", "Screens", "ScreenChoosers","Scheduled tasks", and "Tables" folders
-> deleted if they are not present in SuperOffice.**
+> WILL be deleted if they are not present in SuperOffice.**
 >
 >
 > This also includes files/folders that weren't created by CRMScript Fetcher to begin with, so it is not